Takeaways: Abortion backlash in Kansas, Greitens' collapse

 Dixon's past as an actor in a series of vulgar and low-budget horror movies became a campaign issue.
 But her career moonlighting in titles such as “Buddy BeBop Vs. the Living Dead” and a vampire TV series called “Transitions” paled in comparison to her rivals' problems.

-One of them, Ryan Kelley, faces federal misdemeanor charges after he was recorded on video in Washington during the Jan.
+One rival, Ryan Kelley, faces federal misdemeanor charges after he was recorded on video in Washington during the Jan.
 6 insurrection directing a mob of Trump supporters toward a set of stairs leading to the U.S. Capitol.
 Kelley has pleaded not guilty.

 Another, Kevin Rinke, is a former car dealer who settled a series of lawsuits in the 1990s after he was alleged to have made racist and sexist comments, which included calling women “ignorant and stupid” and stating that they “should not be allowed to work in public.”